Back To The Future: Let’s Talk About Cars

 MIT-spinoff iSee, is looking into creating machine-learning that mimics how the human mind works.
 Utilizing methods known as “probabilistic programming” it takes elements of cognitive science and physics to allow A.I’s to adapt to multiple tasks.
 In the case of driverless cars, this could translate into anticipating the behaviour of other road users such as a driver in front emerging from a junction into the AI’s road.

 Highway To The Uber Zone

-More recently, it was also that Uber has signed a Space Act Agreement with NASA to create a new air-traffic control system to create a safe and viable infrastructure for low-flying aircraft.
+More recently, it was also announced that Uber has signed a Space Act Agreement with NASA to create a new air-traffic control system to create a safe and viable infrastructure for low-flying aircraft.
 Consequently, this project requires additional resources including landing pads and depots being built.